Road & Travel Magazine

 • Make sure your vehicle is winter weather-worthy.
 Check your battery, antifreeze, wipers and wiper fluid.
 Consider snow tires and keep your gas tank full.

 • Outfit your trunk with the following necessities: Windshield ice scraper, small broom for sweeping snow off your windshield, blankets, flares or red or orange cloth strips for signaling, snow shovel (foldable if possible) and small bag of sand (to help create traction under wheels).
-CLICK HERE FOR MORE INFORMATION ON ASSEMBLING WINTER SAFETY KIT.
+For more information on assembling winter safety kits, click here.

 • Listen to the weather broadcasts and heed possible hazardous condition warnings.
 Be prepared to change plans if weather makes travel hazardous.
-And be sure to let others know your route and arrival time.
+Be sure to let others know your route and arrival time.